-SAY: The two laws that deal with privacy for students with disabilities are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Family Educational Rights and Privacy Act of 1974 (FERPA).
-These laws require schools to keep medical information (in any form) about a student, including a food allergy or food intolerance, confidential and to protect the privacy of the student.
+SAY: The two laws that deal with privacy for children with disabilities are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Family Educational Rights and Privacy Act of 1974 (FERPA).
+These laws require child nutrition programs to keep medical information (in any form) about a child, including a food allergy or food intolerance, confidential and to protect the child's privacy.

-ASK: How does your district keep the information you receive confidential?
+ASK: How does your program keep the information you receive confidential?

-- Keep it in a locked file cabinet. - Keep it electronically in a password-protected file. - Look at it in the office and leave it in the office. - Point-of-sale system - Cafeteria manager's copy - School Nurse → School Nutrition Director (keeps it in a locked cabinet) → School Nutrition Staff (aware of students with allergies and what not to serve them)
+- Keep it in a locked file cabinet. - Keep it electronically in a password-protected file. - Look at it in the office and leave it in the office. - Look at the director's copy in a folder.

 SAY: If these laws are violated, a civil rights complaint could be filed, and an investigation would ensue.
 Creating an environment of responsible communication of confidential information will help to alleviate possible complaints.
-SOPs and training for how the school keeps student information private should be provided to all staff.
-Showing the parents or guardians that the school has a food allergy management plan in place and that you understand the necessity of following the student's medical statement will build trust with the family.
+SOPs and training for how the child nutrition program keeps child information private should be provided to all staff.
+Showing the parents or guardians that the child nutrition program has a food allergy management plan in place and that you understand the necessity of following the child's medical statement will build trust with the family.